Hernanros/work_portfolio/Word_embeddings/README.md

 # Word Embeddings
-this project was creating as an Homework assignment in Y-data's deep learning course.<br>
+this project was created as a Homework assignment in Y-data's deep learning course.<br>
-In this project we got to expiriment in different stages of the NLP pipeline to create sentiment calssifications for different texts.<br>
+In this project, we got to experiment in different stages of the NLP pipeline to create sentiment classifications for different texts.<br>
 we also explore relations between different tokens in our dictionary.